greenkev/actuatorDynamics/README.md

 This example illustrates:
 - Basic usage of ODE45().
 - Use of the solution results structure and deval() function to sample the resulting solution.
-- Binding parameters to an autonomous function for use as the dynamics.
+- Binding parameters to an anonymous function for use as the dynamics.
 - Use of a structure for dynamics parameters.
 - Animation using our visualization interfaces and transformations.
 - Exporting a video file using MATLAB's VideoWriter().